Joint life insurance explained

 What is a first-to-die life insurance policy?

-It's important to remember that the surviving partner won't remain covered once the first policyholder dies.
+It's important to remember that for first death life insurance policies, the surviving partner won't remain covered once the first policyholder dies.
 They would then need to take out another policy, such as whole of life or term life insurance.

 Can I put a joint life insurance policy in trust?